Hello! I'm Ella Beech

 And beyond...

-As well as the illustration work, I work as a part-time Associate Lecturer on the MA at Cambridge School of Art In Children’s Book Illustrations (yes, the same MA I did in 2019!).
+As well as the illustration work, I work as a part-time Associate Lecturer on the MA at Cambridge School of Art in Children's Book Illustration - yes, the same MA I did in 2019!
 I also sell original artwork, archival prints and zines over in my shop.

 Clients